Aliona83/project_j/TESTING.md

 1. Search bar

-Missing or Inadequate Search Functionality:
+Issue with  Search Functionality:

-Issue: Users have difficulty finding products due to limited or ineffective search functionality.
-Unable search by categories.Will show 0 product found.
+Issue: Users have difficulty finding products due to search functionality.
+Unable to search by categories.Will show 0 products found.Also by type gold you will be see silver products also.

 2. Issue: Sort By and Search  Not Working on Second Page.

 2. Sort by

-*
+Having issue with clicking to next page, when click on next page functionality of sort by dont work as aspected.
+Sort by functionality works perfectly on each seperate category will sort products correctly.